-    - Toggle whether or not you’d like to translate media and click Continue.
+4. Toggle whether or not you’d like to translate media and click Continue.

 Add a Language Switcher

 You can either add it to an existing menu or as a widget.
 There is more information on how to do this in the Polylang documentation.

 As mentioned earlier, you can install Ray Enterprise Translation to leverage machine translation, but if you have a lot of content or the quality of the translations are important, there will be a cost.

 The easiest way to create a translated version of an existing course is to open the course in the editor.
-In the Languages box in the sidebar, click the + icon beside the language you would like to create a translation for.
+In the Languages (1) box in the sidebar, click the + icon (2) beside the language you would like to create a translation for.
 In our case, that’s Spanish:

-You can now get to work translating the course, and then repeat this process for lessons, questions or any other type of content you’d like to translate.
-When translating lessons, don’t forget to assign it to the translated course!
+You can now get to work translating the course and then repeat this process for lessons, questions, or any other content you’d like to translate.
+When translating lessons, don’t forget to assign them to the translated course.

-Now when you visit your site and select a different language using the language switcher, the page will update to show the translated content.
+When you visit your site and select a different language using the language switcher, the page will update to show the translated content.

 If you notice that some of your courses are no longer appearing on your site, the most likely culprit is that the default language of those courses was not set correctly.
 Here’s what you can do to fix it:

-- Go to Courses > All Courses.
+1. Go to Courses > All Courses.

-- In the language switcher that appears in the top toolbar, ensure Show all languages is selected:
+2. In the language switcher that appears in the top toolbar, ensure Show all languages is selected: